YES, see the science ideas, the other science links, the workshops pages from this Web site or e-mail us! We would love to help!

 The Science Fair Projects need to be at the Savannah Center Gymnasium between 2:00 PM and 6:00 PM on Friday.

 All projects, both science and art are to be taken home after the first awards ceremony on Saturday.

 The first Award Ceremony for both the Art and Science portions of the fair will be in the Savannah Center Gymnasium at about 3:00 PM on Saturday.

-The second Award Ceremony for both the Art and Science portions of the fair will be at 2:00 PM in the IUN Theater Northwest in Tamarack Hall.
+The second Award Ceremony for both the Art and Science portions of the fair will be at 2:00 PM in the IUN Gymnasium.
 A list of students winning awards to be presented at the second Award Ceremony will be posted after the first Award Ceremony right outside the Savannah Center Gymnasium.

 IRB stands for Institutional Review Board.
 It is a panel made up of 3 volunteers with specific qualifications in biomedical science, teaching, and animal care.
 The committee reviews the student's research plans and procedures to insure that any animals being used are treated humanely, any surveys student's are doing are not invading subjects rights, any experiments humans are to be subjected to are not harmful, etc.

 SRC stands for Scientific Review Committee.
 It also is a panel made up of 3 volunteers with specific qualifications in biomedical science, teaching, and animal care.
 The purpose of the committee is again to determine if the risks involved in the proposed research plan are at an acceptably low level.